 FNB Stadium/Soccer City

-FNB Stadium, known as Soccer City for the duration of the 2010 FIFA World Cup™, is the largest stadium in Africa, with a seating capacity of almost 95 000.
-It is located in Nasrec, next to Soweto, west of Johannesburg.
+FNB Stadium is the largest stadium in Africa and fifth largest in the world, with a seating capacity of almost 95 000.
+It is located in Nasrec, next to Soweto, south of Johannesburg.
+The stadium was known as Soccer City for the duration of the 2010 FIFA World Cup™

 The stadium was built in 1987, but underwent major refurbishment ahead of the 2010 FIFA World Cup™.
 More than 80 000 cubed metres of concrete, 9 000 tons of reinforcing steel, 8 000 tons of structural steel and 120 000 cubed metres of soil were used in the upgrade, which saw the stadium rebuilt in the form of a calabash, a symbol of sharing and togetherness.
 The outside of the stadium is a mosaic of reds and browns, with a ring of lights along the base of the stadium lighting the perimeter.